MSF40222 Certificate IV in Furniture Design and Manufacturing

 - Assemble custom furniture

-- Produce curves and shaped components for custom furniture
+- Produce curved and shaped components for custom furniture

 Put your newfound skills to use in designing, prototyping and constructing your own batch project for potential commercial sales.